Last updated: 2 March 2026

 Do I need to travel to Poland?

 The company can be registered online, but most banks require a brief in-person visit by at least one director for identity checks and AML/KYC procedures.
-We time this visit to coincide with account activation and capital payment so you leave with a fully usable account.
+We time this visit to coincide with the bank onboarding so you leave with a fully usable account.
 Planning this early avoids multi-week delays caused by bank backlogs.

 How much share capital is recommended?